yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 library-collections.yg.net but collections.yg just redirects for easier use

 INSTEAD OF HTML DOCS TEMPLATE FOR DOCS COLLECTION, GET A jekyll site (maybe a whole new subdomain, e.g. docs-library-collections.yg.net) or something

+always add a copy of new markdown posts to the library to the archives-cdn as well, just so they can continue to be accessed; but library takes update priority, just copy and paste a copy of the markdown file and post it quickly when done